volkandindar/agartha/README.md

 <img width="1000" alt="Remote Code Execution wordlist" src="https://user-images.githubusercontent.com/50321735/195392183-cea812d2-4301-4bf0-8d2a-43510c144a99.gif"><br/><br/>

 ## SQL Injection
-It generates payloads for Stacked Queries, Boolean-Based, Union-Based, Time-Based, Order-Based SQL Injection attacks, and you do not need to supply any inputs.
+It generates payloads for Stacked Queries, Boolean-Based, Union-Based, Time-Based SQL Injection attacks, and you do not need to supply any inputs.
 You just pick what type of SQL attacks and databases you want, then it will generate a wordlist with different combinations.

 **'URL Encoding'** encodes dictionary output.

 **'Waf Bypass'** asks for if you want to include all bypass features; like null bytes, different encoding, etc.

-**'Union-Based'** and **'Order-Based'** ask for how deep the payload should be.
+**'Union-Based'** ask for how deep the payload should be.
 The default value is 5.

 And the rest is related with database and attack types.